Haemophilia: Genetics

 Typically, females possess two X-chromosomes, and males have one X and one Y-chromosome.
 Since the mutations causing the disease are X-linked recessive, a female carrying the defect on one of her X-chromosomes may not be affected by it, as the equivalent dominant allele on her other chromosome should express itself to produce the necessary clotting factors, due to X inactivation.
 Therefore, heterozygous females are just carriers of this genetic disposition.
 However, the Y-chromosome in the male has no gene for factors VIII or IX.
 If the genes responsible for production of factor VIII or factor IX present on a male's X-chromosome are deficient there is no equivalent on the Y-chromosome to cancel it out, so the deficient gene is not masked and the disorder will develop.

 Since a male receives his single X-chromosome from his mother, the son of a healthy female silently carrying the deficient gene will have a 50% chance of inheriting that gene from her and with it the disease; and if his mother is affected with haemophilia, he will have a 100% chance of being a haemophiliac.
 In contrast, for a female to inherit the disease, she must receive two deficient X-chromosomes, one from her mother and the other from her father (who must therefore be a haemophiliac himself).
 Hence, haemophilia is expressed far more commonly among males than females, while females, who must have two deficient X-chromosomes in order to have haemophilia, are far more likely to be silent carriers, survive childhood and to submit each of her genetic children to an at least 50% risk of receiving the deficient gene.
 However, it is possible for female carriers to become mild haemophiliacs due to lyonisation (inactivation) of the X-chromosomes.
 Haemophiliac daughters are more common than they once were, as improved treatments for the disease have allowed more haemophiliac males to survive to adulthood and become parents.
 Adult females may experience menorrhagia (heavy periods) due to the bleeding tendency.
-The pattern of inheritance is criss-cross type.
+The pattern of inheritance is X-linked recessive.
 This type of pattern is also seen in colour blindness.